iandhall/shopping-lists/README.md

 Moq

-Dapper.NET (Used in unit tests)
+Effort (Used in integration tests)

 Architectural Features
 ----------------------
 Layered design separating the concerns of data access, business rules and UI presentation:

-* Data Access Layer - Accesses the database.
-Provides Repository classes for the Business layer to use.
+* Data Access Layer - Provides Repository classes for the Business layer to use.
+Repositories serve as an abstraction of IQueryable LINQ.
+Only IEnumerable gets exposed to the Business Layer.

-* Business Layer - Applies business transactional rules.
-Unconcerned with how the data gets persisted.
-Provides Service classes for the Web UI to use.
+* Business Layer - Business logic in service classes which are used by the Web API and UI.
+Not concerned with how the data gets persisted.

-* Web UI - Only concerned with web presentational logic.
+* Web UI and API - Only concerned with web presentational logic.
 Converts entities to view models.

+Custom attributes for validating anti-forgery token in AJAX post requests.

 MVVM: JSON view models.
 Knockout.js.
 AJAX and SignalR.

+Custom user account persistence (wired up own UserService class to Identity to make it work with the layered architecture).

+Dependency Injection used throughout.

+Client:

-Bootstrap modal popup forms.
+* Bootstrap modal popup forms.

-Responsive display adjusts to small screens.
+* Responsive display adjusts to small screens.

-Custom user account persistence.

-Knockout form validation.
+* Knockout form validation.

-Service error reporting on the client.

-Transactions and database connections handled by UnitOfWork.

-Attributes used to apply UnitOfWork to hub methods and controller actions.